 Nursing Teacher Stipend (NTSP-Masters)

-The primary objectives of this program are to provide education opportunities to students who wish to continue their nursing education and address Mississippi’s nursing/teacher shortage by providing a constant source of qualified nurses/teachers.
+The primary objectives of this program are to provide education opportunities to students who wish to continue their nursing education and address Mississippi’s nurse educator shortage by providing a constant source of qualified nurse educators.
 NTSP-Masters awards will be made available, to the extent of appropriated funds, to persons seeking a master’s degree in nursing at one Mississippi institution of higher learning in exchange for teaching in an accredited school of nursing in the State of Mississippi.

 Application dates: January 1 – March 31